-- Install the Distribution Module (LDM) breakers, if not already installed, in the four front locations of the optional LDM by snapping into the four breaker openings, ("On" or "I" facing up, "Off" or "O" down) ensuring the breaker connector tabs securely seat in the LDM breaker sockets.
-(NOTE: Ensure the correct breaker rating is installed in each location, as breakers can only be removed at a qualified service facility once snapped in place) - Snap in a breaker blanking plate (ICT-BLP) in any unused breaker locations on the LDM - Install one to four matching power modules with the same voltage rating in any remaining open shelf positions.
-The modules will share the total output load, automatically disconnecting from the internal power bus in the event of an internal failure, and may be "hot-swapped" (you can insert or remove a module while the shelf is powered).
-Ensure the combined power rating of all the installed power modules exceeds the total requirement of the planned load by at least 700W for true "N+1" redundant operation.
-(N+1 operation requires excess power module capacity to ensure that the load can be fully powered, even if one power module should fail or be removed) - Carefully align each module with the internal shelf guides and firmly push into the shelf back plane until the module latch clicks into place, and the module is flush with the shelf front panel.
-Note that Power Modules can be easily removed by pressing the release latch located under the module handle to the right while firmly pulling the module from the Power Shelf. (the shelf may be powered while swapping modules) - Snap in a shelf blanking plate (ICT-BPM) into any unused shelf positions to prevent accidental access to the internal circuitry of the shelf.
+Install the Distribution Module (LDM) breakers in the Load Distribution Module positions by snapping into the four breaker openings, ("On" or "I" facing up, "Off" or "O" down) ensuring the breaker connector tabs securely seat in the LDM breaker sockets.
+(NOTE: Ensure the correct breaker rating is installed in each location, as breakers can only be removed at a qualified service facility once installed)

+- Snap in a breaker blanking plate (ICT-BLP) in any unused breaker locations on the LDM (if ordered) - Install Power Modules with the same voltage rating in any remaining open chassis positions.
+The modules will share the total output load, and may be "hot-swapped" (you can insert or remove a module while the system is powered).
+Ensure the combined power rating of all the installed power modules exceeds the total requirement of the planned load by at least 700W for true N+1 redundant operation.
+(N+1 operation requires excess power module capacity to ensure that the load can be fully powered, even if one power module should fail or be removed)

+- Carefully align each module with the internal guides and firmly push into the back plane until the module latch clicks into place, and the module is flush with front panel.
+Note that Power Modules can be easily removed by pressing the release latch located under the module handle while firmly pulling the module from the power chassis (Figure 2).
+The system may remain powered while swapping modules. - Snap in blanking plate (ICT-BPM) if ordered into any unused Power Module positions to prevent accidental access to the internal circuitry of the system.